johan-bh/Social-Data---Final-Project/index.markdown

 #### Use Case 1: Getting home safe in the night
 You are a man/woman leaving a lavish party at bar in downtown Manhattan.
 Its 02:00 on a chilly Friday.
 After a night of celebrating and spending all your cash on drinks, you find yourself unable to afford a taxi home to the Bronx.
 The thought of walking home alone, with the possibility of assault or harassment from dark figures in the night scares you.
 Getting home safely is your main concern.
 Luckily, group 17 of the Social Viz course has developed a tool that enables users to find a safe route home.
 In the interactive map below you can enter the time of day, day of week, your sex assigned at birth as well as navigational inputs which yields a suggested route drawn on a heatmap.
 This heatmap is based which crimes you are especially interested in avoiding.
 The available crimes are ones we envision most individuals want to steer clear of on their way home from a part.
 This suggested route can be adjusted by the user to avoid crime hotspots.
+Furthermore, we have added markers at the locations of the 77 NYPD precincts which might be useful to a citizen navigating a dangerous city.

 **How to use the UrbanShield Navigator:**
 - Adjust time accordingly